 Employees will be provided leave for regularly called jury duty and to appear as a witness in court, other than as a litigant, for reasons not brought about through the convenience or misconduct of the employee.
 Upon receipt of a jury duty summons, the employee shall notify the site administrator of the scheduled dates.
-On the scheduled dates, if the recorded message directs the employee to report the following day, s/he shall immediately notify the site administrator or supervisor.
+On the scheduled dates, if the recorded message directs the employee to report the following day, s/he shall immediately notify the site administrator.
 If the employee is not directed to report for jury duty in the morning or is required to call for another recorded message at noon, s/he shall report to work in the morning.
 If required to report for jury duty in the afternoon, the employee shall immediately notify the site administrator so that arrangements can be made to cover the employee's afternoon assignment.
-Employees will be entitled to leave without loss pf pay when called for jury duty.
-This shall be accomplished by the employee turning in a printed verification of jury service from jury services.